Project

 wp-accessibility plugin should not strip 'target="_blank"' by default

-Added by Boone Gorges almost 5 years ago.
-Updated over 4 years ago.
+Added by Boone Gorges over 5 years ago.
+Updated about 5 years ago.

 Status: